yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Computer-Setup.md

 If you need to update your rails, you can run `gem update rails` and then try `rails -v` again.
 If you need to update ruby, ask a TA or instructor.
 ### Installing A Text Editor

-We'll need a few programs (or tools, I'll use the terms interchangeably) to build web applications.

 #### SublimeText

 [Download](http://www.sublimetext.com)